w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

 Show examples of different form elements and their intended purpose, including edit boxes, check boxes, radio buttons, and buttons.
-Explain uses of standard versus non-standard components and how use of non-standard elements impacts accessibility.
+Explain uses of standard versus non-standard elements and how use of non-standard elements impacts accessibility.

 #### Learning Outcomes for Topic